mycarneedsthis.com

 What Is the MyCar Score™?

-The MyCar Score™ is a proprietary rating from 45 to 95 that combines safety data, fuel efficiency, performance, and value into a single number for every vehicle we have rated.
+The MyCar Score™ is a proprietary rating that combines safety data, fuel efficiency, performance, and value into a single number for every vehicle we have rated.
 It is designed to give used car buyers a quick, data-driven way to compare vehicles across different makes, models, and years.

 The score is independently calculated by mycarneedsthis.com.
 It is not influenced by manufacturer relationships, advertising revenue, or affiliate partnerships.
 When underlying data changes (new NHTSA ratings, updated recall counts), scores are recalculated automatically.